List of X-Men film series characters: Other characters

-The Xavier Institute had multiple student cameos including Siryn (Shauna Kain), Artie Maddicks (Bryce Hodgson), Cypher (Nolan Gerard Funk), Stepford Cuckoos, Kid Omega, Match (Lamar Johnson), and Dazzler (Halston Sage).
-Ink (Gregg Lowe) and Daniels (Jaa Smith-Johnson) are mutant members of Havok's army squadron, with the powers to gain powers based on his tattoos and manipulate a person's balance, respectively.
-Apocalypse's original Horsemen - Death (Monique Ganderton), Pestilence (Warren Scherer), Famine (Rochelle Okoye), and War (Fraser Aitcheson) - all die at the beginning of Apocalypse.
+The Xavier Institute has multiple student cameos including Siryn, Artie Maddicks (Bryce Hodgson), Cypher (Nolan Gerard Funk), Stepford Cuckoos, Kid Omega, Match (Lamar Johnson), and Dazzler (Halston Sage).
+Ink (Gregg Lowe) and Daniels are mutant members of Havok's army squadron, with the powers to gain powers based on his tattoos and manipulate a person's balance, respectively.
+Apocalypse's original Horsemen - Death (Monique Ganderton), Pestilence, Famine, and War - all die at the beginning of Apocalypse.
 William Stryker's computer in X2 revealed a list of many mutant names, including characters who would later appear and those that never appeared.

-Mystique impersonates Senator Kelly's assistant, Henry Peter Gyrich (Matthew Sharp) in the first film.
-Three President of the United States are featured in the franchise, played by Cotter Smith, Josef Sommer, and Brian d'Arcy James.
-Quicksilver's mother (Zehra Leverman) and younger sister (Miya Shelton-Contreas) appear in Days of Future Past.
-Cyclop's and Havok's parents Christopher (Ryan Hollyman) and Katherine Summers (Joanne Bolland), as well as Magneto's wife Magda (Carolina Bartczak) and daughter Nina Gurzsky (T.J.
-McGibbon) appear in Apocalypse.
-Wolverine's parents Elizabeth Howlett (Alice Parkinson) and Thomas Logan (Aaron Jeffery), as well as his supposed father John Howlett (Peter O'Brien) appear in X-Men Origins: Wolverine.
+Mystique impersonates Senator Kelly's assistant, Henry Peter Gyrich, in the first film.
+The franchise features three Presidents of the United States, played by Cotter Smith, Josef Sommer, and Brian d'Arcy James.
+In First Class, two high-ranking military personnel are coerced by the Hellfire Club: Colonel Robert Hendry (Glenn Morshower) and General Armivolkoff (Rade Serbedzija).

+Quicksilver's mother and younger sister appear in Days of Future Past.
+Cyclops' and Havok's parents, Christopher and Katherine Summers, as well as Magneto's wife Magda (Carolina Bartczak) and daughter Nina Gurzsky, appear in Apocalypse.
+Wolverine's parents, Elizabeth Howlett and Thomas Logan (Aaron Jeffery), as well as his supposed father, John Howlett (Peter O'Brien), appear in X-Men Origins: Wolverine.

-Marrow and Bob, Agent of Hydra (Rob Hayter) appear in Deadpool.
-Buck (Randall Reeder) is a patron of the Sister Margaret's School for Wayward Children bar, appearing in Deadpool and Deadpool & Wolverine.
+Marrow and Bob, Agent of Hydra, appear in Deadpool.
+Buck is a patron of the Sister Margaret's School for Wayward Children bar who appears in Deadpool and Deadpool & Wolverine.
 Sluggo (Robert Maillet), Black Tom Cassidy (Jack Kesy), and Omega Red (Dakoda Shepley) appear as prisoners in Deadpool 2.
 Elektra and Blade are residents of the Void as the Resistance, while Bullseye and the Russian are members of Cassandra Nova's gang.
-Other MCU characters including members of the TVA and Happy Hogan (Jon Favreau) also appear, as well the Deadpool Corp.
+Other MCU characters, including members of the TVA and Happy Hogan (Jon Favreau), also appear, as well as the Deadpool Corps.

 Stan Lee makes cameo appearances in X-Men, The Last Stand, Deadpool, and Apocalypse.